She Loves Biscotti

 Recipe inspiration

-When I realized that Nutella is essentially a mixture of sugar and palm oil with little hazelnuts and cocoa, I decided to try to make my own.
+When I realized that Nutella is essentially a mixture of sugar and palm oil with little hazelnuts and cocoa, I decided to make my own.

 A few years ago, I bookmarked this video from America’s Test Kitchen.
 I loved the fact that the focus is on the hazelnuts.

-Over the years, I have made a couple of changes to the recipe and that is why I am republishing this recipe.
+Over the years, I have made a couple of changes to the recipe, so I am republishing this recipe.

 If you are looking for a chocolate spread recipe, it’s coming!